This is one of my favourite dresses….Cecily!

 Cecily is designed to be loose fitting on the waist so its more comfortable to wear, it has a side concealed zip too, but I can pop mine on without undoing the zip, so if you feel that inserting a concealed zip is beyond your skill level, try making it without.
 Of course, having a side zipper does make it easier to get on and off, and inserting a concealed zip is for some people easier than a standard zip.
 I have popped a concealed zip tutorial link here, so have a peek to see what you think or why not have a go, you will never look back if you conquer this technique.

 PREPARATION/ADJUSTING THE PATTERN

 Its a good idea to check your measurements against that on the pattern.
 If you are, like me, a bit top heavy, go for the larger size that fits your bust measurements, you can always adjust to fit afterwards.
-The pattern is suited to a bust cup size B. If you need further bust adjustments, see these useful guides for a bust adjustment:
+The pattern is suited to a bust cup size B. If you need to make bust adjustments, see my useful blogpost for a bust adjustment tutorial:

 You will also need a 30cm concealed zip and 20cm of lightweight fusible interfacing

 Although getting the dress off and on is easier with a side concealed zip, it is perfectly possible to make this dress without it as the neckline and waist width are wide.